Director:

 Agriculture & Natural Resources

-Clayton County Extension Service Agriculture programming is directed toward two separate entities: Home Horticulture and the Commercial Green Industry.
-The two are uniquely different but in many ways are interdependent.
+Clayton County Cooperative Extension programming is directed toward three separate entities: Master Gardener Extension Volunteers, Home Horticulture and the Commercial Green Industry.

 Home Horticulture

-Home and community gardens, residential landscape design, lawn care and management, social insect control, community beautification, to name a few, are all concerns and issues expressed by local residents.
-The Extension Service responds to these needs through office and site consultations, telephone contacts and formal educational programs such as seminars and workshops.
-The Clayton County Master Gardeners play an important role in addressing some of these issues.
-Educational program offerings in these areas included the following:
+Home and community gardens, residential landscape design, lawn care and management, pest management, community beautification, to name a few, are all concerns and issues expressed by local residents.
+The UGA Cooperative Extension responds to these needs through office and site consultations, telephone contacts and formal educational programs such as seminars and workshops.
+The Clayton County Master Gardeners Extension Volunteers play an important role in addressing some of these issues.

 Clayton County Green Industry & Agribusiness